Hydrogen and fuel cells reduce CO2 emissions in material handling logistics by at least 60%.

 Mercedes-Benz plant Düsseldorf goes green!

-Fuel cells use hydrogen as a fuel and combine the advantages of a diesel, such as operating hours and refueling infrastructure, with those of an electric drive, such as zero emissions and low noise.
+Fuel cells use hydrogen as a fuel and combine the advantages of a diesel, such as operating hours and refueling infrastructure, with those of an

 BMW puts 70 more hydrogen route trains into operation in Leipzig